The Steinway Story

-A number of legends surround Heinrich’s origins, but historians agree that Heinrich’s life was, by no means, an easy one.
 At around age 8, Heinrich’s family was torn apart as the French invaded Germany.
 The Steinweg family house and land were confiscated by Napoleon’s forces while Heinrich’s father and two older brothers were fighting the French on a distant front.
 The remaining family members fled to the mountains where Heinrich watched his mother and siblings (except for one sister) die from exposure and starvation.
 Heinrich and his sister returned home later that spring and were reunited with their father and brothers.
 Together, they worked for the Duke of Brunswick - repairing roads, planting trees, and gathering wood to make charcoal (which they sold as fuel).
 Heinrich’s father remarried and had more children.
-Life was peaceful for a time.

-One summer, Heinrich, his father, and two of his brothers were out in the woods, when a severe storm arose, accompanied by winds and lightning (typical weather in the Hars Mountains).
+One summer, Heinrich, his father, and two of his brothers were out in the woods, when a severe storm arose.
 They sought shelter in an abandoned hut, but lightning struck the hut and set it on fire.
 The blast left Heinrich unconscious, and when he came to, he found the bodies of his father and two brothers strewn about the burned shack.
 He fled to a nearby town for help.
 At age 15, Heinrich found himself alone and penniless.

 Heinrich decided to join the army and, two years later, he found himself fighting against Napoleon under the Duke of Brunswick’s flag at the Battle of Waterloo.
 According to family legend, when the charge began that fateful day of June, 1815, it was signaled by a lone bugler: Heinrich Engelhard Steinweg.

-Heinrich stayed in the military until he was 21.
-He then apprenticed with a craftsman to learn the woodworking trade and began working for an organ builder in Goslar.
-In February, 1853, Heinrich married Julianne Thiemer, the daughter of a glove maker and property owner in Seesen (a small city of 3000 people only six miles from Wolfshagen).
-Together they raised 10 children in Seesen where, in 1835, Heinrich started a piano business attaching his name plate “H. Steinweg, Instrumentenmacher” to every instrument.
+Heinrich then apprenticed with a craftsman to learn the woodworking trade and began working for an organ builder in Goslar.
+Heinrich married the daughter of a glove maker and property owner in Seesen.
+Together they raised 10 children and, in 1835, Heinrich started a piano business attaching his name plate “H. Steinweg, Instrumentenmacher” to every instrument.

 By 1848, Steinweg had produced over 400 pianos in Germany, but the economy there was not good.
 Due to the rising costs of supplies, Germany’s feudal social structure and high border tariffs, the Steinweg economic prospects were bleak.
 Finally, in 1850, The Steinweg family decided to move to the New World based in no small part to their son, Carl’s enthusiastic depiction of life in New York.
 Heinrich (then 53) and Julianna (46) sold their home, paid off their debts and, together with three daughters and five sons, moved to New York.
 Their eldest son, Theodore, decided to stay in Germany where he repaired violins and tuned pianos.